 Regular attendance is an important factor in educational success.
-The vanguard school abides by all compulsory attendance state and federal laws and supports a comprehensive approach to supporting student attendance

-Reporting Absences: If your will be absent from school please call the main office of the school building before 8:30 am.
-When a student's absence is known ahead of time, please arrange with your student's teachers for make-up work the week before the absence.
-Any academic work missed because of a voluntary absence is the student's responsibility.
+The Vanguard School abides by all compulsory attendance state and federal laws and supports a comprehensive approach to supporting student attendance.
+Reporting Absences: If your child will be absent from school please call the main office of the school building before 8:30 am.
+When a student's absence is known ahead of time, please inform the front office as early as possible.